hazlamahedich/seomax-newsetup/memory-bank/progress.md

 - [ ] Implement user feedback system

 ## Current Status
-Successfully implemented core content management features, including content page analysis, competitor analysis, and the foundation for content briefs.
-Created a consistent UI with proper navigation and well-structured services for data operations.
-All components use dynamic rendering to ensure they always display the latest data.
-The application now has a solid foundation for content optimization features.

-Additionally, implemented the backlink analysis features, including backlink dashboard, analysis visualizations, quality scoring, competitor gap analysis, and automated reports.
-Created service methods for backlink operations and responsive UI for displaying backlink data.
+Successfully completed Phase 1 implementation, including all core features required for keyword research and analysis.
+The application now has a fully functional project management system, keyword research interface with AI-powered analysis, and a domain overview dashboard.

+Key implementations include:
+- Keyword research interface with AI analysis capabilities (using LangChain and OpenAI)
+- Project dashboard with key SEO metrics (SEO score, rankings, visitors)
+- Content analyzer with readability and keyword usage analysis
+- Project navigation with tab-based interface
+- User authentication with Supabase
+- Database schema for projects, keywords, and content

+The codebase is structured with clear separation of concerns, with dedicated services for AI analysis, data operations, and UI components.
+The next phase will focus on developing the technical SEO analysis features.

 ## Known Issues
-- Need advanced error handling for Supabase operations
+- Need to implement error handling for AI service calls (especially when API keys are missing)
+- Some LangChain imports need to be updated to match the available package versions
+- Content analyzer could benefit from more comprehensive analysis capabilities
-- Analysis functionality uses mock data in some places and needs real implementation
+- Project dashboard metrics currently use placeholder data in some areas
-- Need to implement proper form validation for content page and competitor URL forms
+- Need to implement real-time data fetching for keyword positions
-- Content analysis could benefit from more detailed metrics and visualizations
-- Competitor analysis needs more comprehensive comparison features